 Lin is reluctant to talk about herself, so I have taken it upon myself to interview her and write these bios for both of us.
 Robert Jacobucci

-Lin Silvan spent her entire professional career in "corporate America" in Organizational Development, Employee Relations, and Corporate Training, culminating as Management Consultant for Fortune 500 companies and international consulting groups.
+Lin Silvan spent her entire professional career in "corporate America" in Organization Development, Employee Relations, and Corporate Training, culminating as Management Consultant for several Fortune 500 companies and various international consulting groups.
 She has trained thousands of executives, managers, supervisors and employees in interpersonal communications, conflict resolution, stress management, and other areas such as decision-making, leadership, time management, manpower planning, and problem-solving.

 She has a BS degree in Education and received a Graduate Assistantship following graduation.
 Lin holds post graduate certificates in Project Management, Executive Leadership Training and Performance Management.
 She has earned many accolades in business and is the recipient of the highest professional certifications available in her field.